talkable/talkable-docs/source/optional.rst

    * - :ref:`Subscribing to Talkable Iframe events <optional/subscribing_to_events>`
      - Subscribe to Talkable Iframe events such as the campaign is loaded or closed and perform some updates to your site based on them.
+   * - :ref:`Convert static copy into Localization <optional/converting_into_localization>`
+     - Convert all static languange into a customizable copy that's easy to AB test.

 .. container:: hidden